LinYangjie/EEP520-Enviro-project/README.md

 Procedures
 ===

-First, you will need to clone my files, do
+First, you will need to download my files, do
 ```bash
 git clone https://github.com/LinYangjie/EEP520-Enviro-project.git
 ```